 Lauren Cosenza is the creator and owner of DIVAlicious® and BEAUTYfull®, a brand consultant and ambassador, a creative director and strategist, a published contributor and writer, an on-camera personality and spokesperson, a trusted beauty/fashion expert, a product junkie and an insatiable style seeker — with a past life at Cosmopolitan and Shape and more recently serving as Creative Director, Beauty for Bustle.com / BDG brands.

-Lauren’s site gives users not only the permission but also the confidence to look and feel good as fuck.
-Filled with must-have products and tools, pro tips and tricks, how-to DIY tutorials, makeovers, style inspiration and insider access, topics range from beauty, fashion, culture, career, motherhood, fitness and wellbeing.
+Serving up style with a side of attitude, Lauren’s site gives women (and men) the confidence and permission to be unapologetically fabulous.
+The site, with a goal to SPREAD BEAUTY, is filled with must-have products, pro tips and tricks, how-to DIY tutorials, makeovers, style inspiration and insider access.
+Topics range from beauty, fashion, culture, career, fitness, motherhood and wellbeing.

 Stephanie Stanley (or Stephania, as her Greek family calls her) is a New York City-based advertising and editorial photographer who specializes in fashion, beauty, and lifestyle.
 Her work can be found on ELLE, Harper’s BAZAAR, Cosmopolitan, Esquire, Marie Claire, TODAY, DailyCandy, and TeenVogue.
 Her client list includes Levi’s, JCPenney, Clean & Clear, Microsoft, Olay, Banana Republic, Old Navy, Garnier, TRESemmé, Estée Lauder, Nexxus, GAP, Secret, and more.